github/automatic-contrib-prs/README.md

 - Clone the repository or open a codespace
 - Create a personal access token with read only permissions
 - Copy the `.env-example` file to `.env`
-- Edit the `.env` file by adding your Personal Access Token to it and the desired organization, pull request title and body, and actor (github username)
+- Edit the `.env` file by adding your Personal Access Token to it and the desired organization, pull request title and body, and actor (GitHub username)
 - Install dependencies `python3 -m pip install -r requirements.txt`
 - Run the code `python3 open-contrib-pr.py`
 - After running locally this will have changed your git config user.name and user.email so those should be reset for this repository